Turn judgement into controlled, repeatable logic.

 WHY DECISION RULES ARE IMPORTANT

-When organisations rely solely on policy, outcomes vary.
+When organisations rely solely on policy, outcomes become inconsistent.

-When they rely solely on judgement, risk increases.
+When they rely solely on judgement, risk increases and control weakens.

 Decision Rules integrate policy and judgement into structured, repeatable logic.